About Syndromic Surveillance Data

-Syndromic surveillance is a strategy used by public health to detect emerging issues and monitor the health of people in the community.
-Virginia Department of Health’s (VDH) Office of Epidemiology collects and analyzes health data from participating emergency departments and urgent care centers to identify emerging trends of public health concern.
-The data are categorized into syndromes based on the patient’s reason for visit (chief complaint) or diagnosis.
-Analytic tools are then used to rapidly identify unusual patterns in time or space that might indicate situations of concern.
+Syndromic surveillance is a strategy used by public health to detect emerging health issues and monitor the health of the community in near-real time.
+The Virginia Department of Health’s (VDH) Office of Epidemiology collects and analyzes health data from participating emergency departments and urgent care centers to identify emerging trends of public health concern.
+When interpreting health trends from syndromic surveillance, please keep in mind of certain data limitations, which can be viewed on the Limitations tab.

-Syndromic Surveillance Reports
+Limitations of Syndromic Surveillance Data